theoh-io/ROS_Autonomous_Driving/Install.md

 # 🛠️ Install

 Grab a cup of coffee :coffee: :cookie: and get ready for the full installation procedure.
 This is a long and quite tedious process, take your time and follow each step carrefully.
-Everything is going to be fine :relieved:.
-(Please open an issue in case of problem)

 First step is to clone the repository inside the desired ROS folder using: